-2. No pre-authorisation number for treatment such as oncology and hospitalisation
+2. No pre-authorisation number for oncology treatments and hospitalisation

-- Even after your treatment is authorised, your doctor needs to inform GEMS of any change in your treatment so that we can evaluate the treatment plan and update the authorisation.
-If your doctor does not inform us of the changes, GEMS may reject your claims or pay it from the incorrect benefit - Physiotherapy treatment in hospital must also be authorised. - Pre-authorisations on medicine claims not approved on chronic benefits.
+Although your treatment is authorised, your doctor needs to inform GEMS about any changes in your treatment so that we can evaluate your treatment plan and update the authorisation accordingly.
+If your doctor doesn't inform us about the changes, we may reject your claim (as per the Scheme Rules).

+- Physiotherapy treatment at a hospital must also be authorised. - Pre-authorisations on medicine claims that are not approved on chronic benefits.